qqrm/autotemp/README.md

 ## Pull Request Checks

-Only pull requests opened by the `QQRM` account run CI jobs.
-The check is defined in `.github/workflows/pr.yml`.
-Pull requests from other users skip all pipelines, leaving merging to be controlled by repository protections.
+Every pull request triggers the CI workflow defined in `.github/workflows/pr.yml`.
+The job packages the extension with `web-ext` and uploads the resulting `.xpi` as a build artifact.
+You can download the artifact from the **Checks** tab of the pull request to test the extension before merging.